 The course will explore the same substantive legal doctrine and case law that first year law students cover.
 The class will begin with an introduction to the United States legal system.
 In developing this understanding, we will focus on defining the concept of law, understanding the distinction and origins of the English and common law systems, and explaining the concept of stare decisis.
 After equipping students with this foundational background, we will immerse them in a highly Socratic experience based on the standard first year law school curriculum where students focus on contracts, criminal law, torts, and property.
 Additionally, this class will explore ways in which the law interacts with the real world.
-For example, as illustrative of the type of legal issues that this course will analyze, consider the following:

 - Did Nike infringe on the photographer’s rights, who captured the photo and allegedly instructed Michael Jordan on how to execute the “jumpman” pose, during a magazine photo shoot at the 1984 Olympics, when Nike allegedly used the same photo to create the world renowned jumpman logo?

 - How was Lil Wayne able to use copyright and trademark laws to force Yung Thug to change the anticipated name of his last mix tap from Carter 6 to Barter 6?

 - Did Samsung, in creating its smartphone products, infringe on patents owned by Apple and what legal processes, rules and mechanisms operate to aid in the resolution of this dispute?

 During this class we will consider “front page” as well as culturally specific legal issues and more importantly, how the law can be used as a tool to resolve these complex and thought provoking disputes.
 At the conclusion of this course, students will be equipped with an introduction to the foundational tools that they may one day use to help resolve these problems.